-The monitor focus signal and viewfinder indicator lamp glows when the focus is locked; the flash signal appears if the flash is going to fire.
-If the focus signal and indicator lamp blink, the camera could not focus, repeat the procedure.
+The aperture value (f-number) and shutter speed is displayed at the top right of the monitor when the exposure is locked.
+The green viewfinder indicator lamp glows when the focus is locked; the red lamp glows if the flash is going to be used.
+If the green indicator lamp blinks, the camera could not focus, repeat the procedure.